jschroeder9000/clam_scan/README.md

   config.default_scan_options       = {stdout: true} # default (request all output to be sent to STDOUT so it can be captured)

   # path to clamscan/clamdscan client
-  # defaults to 'clamscan' for ease of use in development
+  # try `which clamdscan` or `which clamscan` in your shell to see where you should point this to
-  # recommended to set to an absolute path to clamdscan for production
+  # recommended to set to an absolute path to clamdscan
-  config.client_location            = 'clamscan' # default
+  config.client_location            = '/usr/bin/clamdscan' # default

   # if set to true, ClamScan will raise an exception
   # unless a scan is successful and no viruses were found